lalinsky/lalinsky.com/_drafts/2025-10-26-zio-async-io-for-zig.md

 In the previous C++ version, I used [Qt](https://www.qt.io/), which might seem very strange for a server software, but I wanted a nice way of doing asynchronous I/O and Qt allowed me to do that.
 It was callback-based, but Qt has a lot of support for making callbacks usable.
-In the newer prototypes, I used Go, specifically for the easy of networking and concurrency.
+In the newer prototypes, I used Go, specifically for the ease of networking and concurrency.
 With Zig, I was stuck.
 There are some Zig HTTP servers, so I could use those.
-I wanted to implement my legacy TCP server a well, and that's a lot harder, unless I want to spawn a lot of threads.
-Then I made a crazy decision, to use Zig also for implementing a clustered layer on top of my server, using NATS as a messaging system, so I wrote a [Zig NATS client](https://github.com/lalinsky/nats.zig), and that gave me a lot of expecience with Zig's networking capabilities.
+I wanted to implement my legacy TCP server as well, and that's a lot harder, unless I want to spawn a lot of threads.
+Then I made a crazy decision, to use Zig also for implementing a clustered layer on top of my server, using NATS as a messaging system, so I wrote a [Zig NATS client](https://github.com/lalinsky/nats.zig), and that gave me a lot of experience with Zig's networking capabilities.

-Fast forward to day, I'm happy to introduce [Zio, an asynchronous I/O and concurrency library for Zig](https://github.com/lalinsky/zio).
+Fast forward to today, I'm happy to introduce [Zio, an asynchronous I/O and concurrency library for Zig](https://github.com/lalinsky/zio).
-If you look at the examples, you will not really see where is the asynchronous I/O, but it's there, in the backgorund and that's where the point.
+If you look at the examples, you will not really see where is the asynchronous I/O, but it's there, in the background and that's the point.
 Writing asynchronous code with callbacks is a pain.
 Not only that, it requires a lot of allocations, because you need state to survive across callbacks.
 Zio is an implementation of Go style concurrency, but limited to what's possible in Zig.
 Zio tasks are stackful coroutines with fixed-size stacks.
 When you run `stream.read()`, this will initiate the I/O operation in the background and then suspend the current task until the I/O operation is done.
 When it's done, the task will be resumed, and the result will be returned.